EK76/CameraSystem/README.md

 ```
 sudo pip3 install gpiozero
 ```
+Camera Device application work only with computers that run under Windows operating system.
+But the web version can be run on all most common operating system (Windows, Linux, MacOS).
+In order to use the webvserver version, you haft to also install also PHP besides Apache and MySQL on the device.
+PHP reads the results from MySQL table and display the contents to web browser trough the Apache webserver.
+PHP files are included with this project under HomePage folder.
+For my php script I used the PHP version.
+8.4.16

+Homepage folder's content.

 ### This project contains of two mysql tables.

 - cameralogs – where the alert text is saved to the when motion sensor is triggeded.